easy-updates-manager/easy-updates-manager/Readme.txt

 <li>They do not disable WordPress automatic updates.</li>
 <li>They do not have video tutorials and screenshots.</li>
 <li>They do not have settings to make it configurable.</li>
-<li>They do not disable plugins individually.</li>
+<li>They do not disable plugins and themes individually.</li>
 </ol>

 = Q: If I remove this plugin from my website will I be able to update my plugins, themes, and WordPress core again? =
 A: Yes, this plugin just disables the update.
 We has also recently made an uninstall.php for this plugin.

-= Q: Is it possible to disable one plugin? =
+= Q: Is it possible to disable one plugin or theme? =
-A: This plugin can disable plugins individually.
+A: This plugin can disable plugins and themes individually.
 Watch the tutorial below for help on how to do it.

 [youtube http://www.youtube.com/watch?v=TbqYfkDlhCg]